polterguy/micro/README.md

 Below is a screenshot of what you may expect.

 ![alt screenshot](screenshots/screenshot-1.png)

+As you can see, there are no fancy fonts, and little layout in general, since Micro only solves the bare minimum expected from every page you create - Leaving the rest up to you to explicitly solve as you wish.
+This implies that it doesn't _"end up as much in your way"_, as you apply your own custom design to your site, as you see fit.
+This trait of Micro also results in a __tiny__ bandwidth consumption.

 In addition to a general sane default styling of your HTML elements, most form HTML elements also have some styling for you, that will create a sane starting ground for your web apps.
 Below is another screenshot showing you what you may expect.